claudiamei/ob/README.md

 ## Usage
-- a change to test verioning -
+- a change to test versioning -
 ### Locate the Code

 Compiled CSS and javascript can be found in `/dist`.